-- The treatment is administered by a licensed speech-language pathologist, licensed audiologist, licensed occupational therapist, licensed physical therapist or Physician. - The initial or continued treatment must be proven and not Experimental or Investigational.
+■ The treatment is administered by a licensed speech-language pathologist, licensed audiologist, licensed occupational therapist, licensed physical therapist or Physician.

+■ The initial or continued treatment must be proven and not Experimental or Investigational.

 Benefits for habilitative services do not apply to those services that are solely educational in nature or otherwise paid under state or federal law for purely educational services.
 Custodial Care, respite care, day care, therapeutic recreation, vocational training and Residential Treatment are not habilitative services.
 A service that does not help the Covered Person to meet functional goals in a treatment plan within a prescribed time frame is not a habilitative service.
-When the Covered Person reaches his/her maximum level of improvement or does not demonstrate continued progress under a treatment plan, a service that was previously habilitative is no longer habilitative.